 All the characters are quite likeable, even though I had a few problems with Miki in the last part.

-I also would like to know which were your favorite Idols, so feel free to use the vote at the end of this post, or tell me something into the comments.
+I also would like to know which were your favorite Idols, so feel free to tell me at the end of this post.

 At first Producer-san seems to be quite overextended with taking care of these lively and happy characters and the jobs he gets for them are quite lame, but soon things slowly start to improve, but as they start being successive, a villain appears, the boss of the Idol agency 961 Production, who sabotages the appointments of 765pro by using his influence in the industry.